 The false map turtle is a medium-sized aquatic species with a low ridge along the center of the upper shell.
 A thick yellow line behind each eye forms a backward L shape.
 It occurs in large rivers and reservoirs in central, northeastern, northwestern, and southeastern Missouri.

 The flat-headed snake is found in the southern half of the state except the far southeastern corner.
 The general color of this small snake is tan, gray brown, or reddish brown.
 The head sometimes is slightly darker than the rest of the body or is black, and the belly is salmon pink.

 This medium-sized, dull-colored, semiaquatic snake is known from prairie streams, marshes, and ponds.
 Like most other snakes associated with water, it is often misidentified as a cottonmouth and needlessly killed.

-“Sticky” pads on fingers and toes enable this small frog to climb and rest on vertical surfaces.
-In fact, you might occasionally see a gray treefrog resting quietly on the siding of your house, if you live near suitable treefrog habitat!
+Sticky pads on fingers and toes enable these two gray treefrogs to climb and rest on vertical surfaces.
+In fact, you might occasionally see one resting quietly on the siding of your house, if you live near suitable treefrog habitat!